First of all, this is not how evolution works:

 And two, I think this also gives insight into our cultural evolution.

 If recombination is necessary for complexity, then what does it mean we're in a world of specialized disciplines, filter bubbles, and polarized politics?
-Does that mean less variation in thought, less evolution in our culture?
+Does that mean less variation in thought, less evolution in our culture? (sidenote: For comparison, the genetic equivalent of "recombining" within a small, similar gene pool is, uh, incest.
+So.
+There's that.)

 Possible Solutions: Do more inter-disciplinary work.
 Learn stuff outside your filter bubble.
 And perhaps most painfully, take a personal effort to depolarize your politics.